jeffreykegler/old_kollos/notes/misc/strand.md

 * Dot location, as an absolute location

-The value of the key-value pair must consist of:
+The values of the memoization must consist of:

-* Type: "Bocage node" or "Actual evalution".
+* Type: "Bocage node" or "Actual evaluation".

 * Actual value if the value type is "Actual evaluation".
   An actual value can be any first-class value